 The aim of the program is to offer students solid tuition and prepare them for an international career.
 Students tackle all sorts of international management issues: economics, marketing, finance, strategy, human resources…

-The Specialization in Managerial and Financial Economics is based on a perfect balance between core end elective courses.
+The Specialization in Economics & Finance is based on a perfect balance between core end elective courses.
 Core courses provide the fundamental building blocks in economic analysis and empirical methods essential for understanding how to go about formulating, analyzing, solving and testing economic problems.
 The emphasis is on developing analytical skills and reflexes that are applicable beyond the domain of economics and to other areas of management.
 All core courses are compulsory.

 Elective courses provide an in-depth understanding of economic analysis as applied to two fields: business strategy and finance.
 Courses include both theoretical and practical applications to real world problems.
 The objective is to develop the ability to handle specific issues most commonly encountered in the formulation of business strategies and in corporate finance and financial markets analysis.

 Compulsory Core Courses provide the fundamental building blocks in economic analysis and empirical methods essential for understanding how to go about formulating, analyzing, solving and testing an economic problem.
 They also provide a thorough understanding of global macroeconomic issues.

 Students follow the 3 mandatory core courses:

 - Industrial Organisation

 - Limits to Market Efficiency: Origins and Consequences

 Electives allow students to design their own personal curriculum to suit their career objectives.

 - Strategic Consulting